udacity/cloud-developer/RestAPI_Server/README.md

 testing purposes.
 See deployment for notes on how to deploy the project on a live system
 * Fork the Udagram repo
 * Clone to your computer
-* Navigate a terminal to the Practice_Server directory
+* Navigate a terminal to the RestAPI_Server directory

 The server is dependent on Nodejs and Node Package Manager.
 * Installation instructions can be found [here](https://nodejs.org/en/download/)